nikhilJa1n/nikhilJa1n/README.md

 # Hello World,
 <br />

 I'm an Engineer by profession.
-I share my knowledge whoever asked it.
+Like share my knowledge, if anyone want to lean something form me.
+Love to work on open source projects in free time.
-I love to code in Javascript.
+Also, :heart: to code in Javascript.
-I can write beautiful shell scripts.
+I write beautiful shell scripts :grin:.

 ### Technologies:
 - Javascript, React, Angular, jQuery, React Native